James Willard Schultz

 The Schultz family’s “Butterfly Lodge,” built in 1913, is in a forest just outside of Greer.
 For visitor information, see butterflymuseum.org.

-Greer is a popular vacation destination and has fewer than 50 residents.
+The small town of Greer is a popular vacation destination.
 It is approximately four hours east of Phoenix, near the New Mexico border.

 The Lodge captures the historical time when the Schultz family resided there.
 Today, it is also made available as a wedding venue for destination weddings.
 It is listed on the National Register of Historic Places.